Our Story...so far

 Sales Manager

-In Thailand, Thaweephan led the way in importing the latest American kiln-drying equipment and technology.
-We’ve also pioneered the use of non-harmful chemical preservatives and termite treatments.
+In Thailand, Thaweephan led the way in importing American kiln-drying equipment and technology.

 Types of Wood